- Your Booking

 Timing clocks are provided at the start and finish of the race distances.
 The course is marked at every kilometer in the 10K, half and full marathon.
 If racing a marathon in kilometers is new for you, it is wise to be mindful of the conversions:

 In 2014, 2,746 participants ran the Marabana Havana Marathon and half marathon, most of which (75%) ran the half marathon.
 More than 1,000 people were international runners.
 In 2014, insightCuba sent the largest number of Americans to legally participate in the Marabana Havana Marathon since the race was founded in 1987.
 This was due to the first amateur sports license issued to insightCuba by the U.S. Department of the Treasury, Office of Foreign Assets Control.

-This year, since the White House’s easing of travel restrictions, travel to Cuba for sports reasons has further increased.
-As the official travel provider of the Marabana Havana Marathon, insightCuba expects the number of American runners to increase.
+As the official travel provider of the Marabana Havana 10K, Half and Full Marathon, insightCuba expects the number of American runners to increase.